dtekcth/data101/src/studies/courses.md

 Sometimes you have elective slots in your programme plan, which means that you can select any course marked as _elective_ within your programme plan.[^elective_caveat] For master students it may be interesting to know that you can read one or two courses (around 15hp) outside of your programme plan and still get your masters degree.
 This can vary between programmes so ask your student counsellor before deciding.

-> TODO
-> Where can you find my programme plan?
+You can find your on [Studieportalen](https://www.student.chalmers.se/sp/program_list) by searching for your programme.

 ### Compulsory elective